 NGINX with VPS or Dedicated Hosting:

-But VPS will be the option which directly supports NGINX.
+But VPS will be the option that directly supports NGINX.

 What is NGINX?

 For most of us, pronouncing NGINX might have been as hard as understanding the concept of NGINX.
 Let’s break it down.
-NGINX is pronounced as Engine X. NGINX is open source software which was started as a web server designed for high performance, high concurrency, and low memory usage.
-And if we go in depth, we can find out how useful NGINX actually is.
+NGINX is pronounced as Engine X. NGINX is an open-source software that was started as a web server designed for high performance, high concurrency, and low memory usage.
+And if we go in-depth, we can find out how useful NGINX actually is.
 It is useful and functional in not only in one way but in multiple ways.
 Be it web serving, reverse proxying, caching, load balancing, media streaming websites, and more.

 The Requirements of the NGINX server: